 To my surprise, I felt tears.
 Here, almost touching us, were the mysterious workings of the universe.
 It was as if we were seeing a lifetime pass by, in a handful of minutes.
 The slow creeping of the moon across the sun, in those pre- and post-totality minutes, is the purest illustration of the passage of time.
 And also, of rebirth.
 For a moment we witnessed, we saw, the fleetingness of life and the beauty of four generations, and more, continuing.

-So thanks to my father for a brilliant idea and for his extraordinarily generous gift to his family of an indelible experience.
+So thanks to my father for a brilliant idea (we thought he was nuts when he first proposed it) and for his extraordinarily generous gift to his family of an indelible experience.
 It was a day and a moment to remember, to savor and to reflect on forever.
 Thank you Dad!

 We were back on our plane just after 3:00 PM, with the air conditioning barely cooling the heat that had built up inside.
 We took off, after waiting behind seven or eight other planes, and landed at the Bangor airport by 6:00 PM, sinking into the lovely cool of a Maine evening.